B.Tech. Computer Science and Engineering Curriculum

 Graduates will be able to:

-PO 1: Apply the foundational concepts of mathematics, science, and computer engineering to find novel solutions for complex real-life engineering problems.
+PO 1: Apply the foundational concepts of mathematics, science and computer engineering to find novel solutions for complex real-life engineering problems.

-PO 3: Design analytical and computational models for solving complex engineering problems giving due consideration to issues related to public health and safety, cultural and societal constraints, and environmental concerns.
+PO 3: Design analytical and computational models for solving complex engineering problems, giving due consideration to issues related to public health and safety, cultural and societal constraints and environmental concerns.

-PO 5: Use appropriate tools to model complex computer engineering problems through identification of the limitations and creating solutions to predict the real-world phenomena.
+PO 5: Use appropriate tools to model complex computer engineering problems through the identification of the limitations and creating solutions to predict real-world phenomena.

 PO 8: Use ethical principles to pursue excellence in developing computer engineering systems and behave appropriately to develop a reliable and trustworthy relationship with others.

-PO 9: Function effectively as a reliable and responsible individual, and as a member or leader in diverse computer engineering teams, and in multidisciplinary settings, thereby placing team goals ahead of individual interests.
+PO 9: Function effectively as a reliable and responsible individual and as a member or leader in diverse computer engineering teams and in multidisciplinary settings, thereby placing team goals ahead of individual interests.

 PO 11: Demonstrate knowledge of computer engineering and management principles for the completion of individual or group projects in multidisciplinary environments.

-PSO 1: Identify applicable tools and techniques related to data science practice such as data collection, cleaning, analysis, modelling, evaluation and result interpretation and apply them for deriving hidden and meaningful patterns for appropriate actionable insights.
+PSO 1: Identify applicable tools and techniques related to data science practice, such as data collection, cleaning, analysis, modelling, evaluation and result interpretation and apply them for deriving hidden and meaningful patterns for appropriate actionable insights.

-PSO 2: Develop intelligent systems for various real-life domains like healthcare, transportation, finance etc. using Artificial Intelligence methodologies.
+PSO 2: Develop intelligent systems for various real-life domains like healthcare, transportation, finance, etc., using Artificial Intelligence methodologies.

 Sem Category Sub-Category Course Title Credits L-D-P